The Oldest Man-Made Lake in Washington Is Still Going 100+ Years Later

 Favorite male leisure.
 Sunset lake, perch fishing with boat and rod, evening bite.
 Fishing at sunset key to peace of mind and good mood

-The heaviest yellow perch ever caught in the world was 4 pounds 3 ounces.
+The heaviest yellow perch ever caught in the world was 4 pounds, 3 ounces; the

 Yellow perch prefer slow rivers and streams or still bodies of water, making Lake Tapps an ideal home.
-At 4-10 inches long, these small fish are easy to identify by their separate dorsal fins and compressed golden body.
+At on average 4-10 inches long, these small fish are easy to identify by their separate dorsal fins, compressed golden body, and six to eight broad, dark vertical bands on their sides.
 As a sport fish, they are an easy but unique challenge for any type of angler, and their mild flavor makes them an ideal fish to harvest commercially.

 Black Crappie